Focinfi/RubyPractice/DesignPatternInRuby/README.md

 ###Soultion

-Decorate Beverage subclass by other subclasses.
+Decorate Beverage subclass with other subclasses.

 ###4.Factory Pattern